What is a Special Disability Trust?

 Asset Control

-The trustee of the Special Disability Trust has the obligation of holding the assets of the SDT on trust for the intended beneficiary.
+The trustee of the Special Disability Trust has the obligation of holding the assets of the Special Disability Trust on trust for the intended beneficiary.

 Taxation

-The net income on the Special Disability Trust assets is taxed at a lower person income tax rate and there are Capital Gains Tax exemptions.
+The net income on the Special Disability Trust assets is taxed at a lower personal income tax rate, and there are Capital Gains Tax exemptions.

 Social Security Benefits